aiven/devportal/docs/products/clickhouse/reference/limitations.rst

      - If you have a sharded plan, you must use a Distributed view on top of your MergeTree table to query all the shards at the same time, and you should use it for inserts too.
      - Use the `Distributed` view with sharded plans.
    * - ON CLUSTER queries
-     - Aiven for Clickhouse doesn't support ON CLUSTER queries because it actually runs each query on all the servers of the cluster without using `ON CLUSTER`.
+     - Aiven for ClickHouse doesn't support ON CLUSTER queries because it actually runs each query on all the servers of the cluster without using `ON CLUSTER`.
      - Run queries without `ON CLUSTER`.
    * - Creating a database using SQL
      - You cannot create a database directly using SQL, for example, if you'd like to add a non-default database.
 You need to use the Aiven's public API for that purpose.